bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/001_Year-2015/000_the-balance-of-power.md

 "I didn't see it coming."
 That is why it is called a DECEPTION.
 Safeguard your soul through MEEKNESS.

->1Co 16:16  ...submit yourselves unto ... every one that helpeth with us, and laboureth.
+>1Co 16:16 &hellip;submit yourselves unto &hellip; every one that helpeth with us, and laboureth.
 <!---->
->Eph 5:21 ¶ Submitting yourselves one to another in the fear of God.
+>Eph 5:21 Submitting yourselves one to another in the fear of God.
 <!---->
 >Eph 5:22 Wives, submit yourselves unto your own husbands, as unto the Lord.
 <!---->
->Heb 13:17 Obey them that have the rule over you, and submit yourselves:...
+>Heb 13:17 Obey them that have the rule over you, and submit yourselves:&hellip;
 <!---->
 > Jas 4:7 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 <!---->
-> 1Pe 2:13 ¶  Submit yourselves to every ordinance of man for the Lord's sake: whether it be to the king, as supreme;
+> 1Pe 2:13 Submit yourselves to every ordinance of man for the Lord's sake: whether it be to the king, as supreme;
 <!---->
-> 1Pe 5:5 ¶ Likewise, ye younger, submit yourselves unto the elder.
+> 1Pe 5:5 Likewise, ye younger, submit yourselves unto the elder.
 Yea, all of you be subject one to another, and be clothed with humility: for God resisteth the proud, and giveth grace to the humble.
 <!---->
 > Jas 5:16 Confess your faults one to another, and pray one for another, that ye may be healed.
 The effectual fervent prayer of a righteous man availeth much.

 ##CONCLUSION